mayadata-io/culture/job-roles/product-owner.md

 * Practical experience with cloud platforms
 * Prior experience with the agile development process
 * Familiarity with Atlassian platform (Jira / Confluence) or similar project management tools
 * Sound like an opportunity where you would thrive and grow?
 More importantly, could this be the right next step in reaching your career goals?
-Reach out to us and let's explore whether this role is the right fit for yo
+Reach out to us and let's explore whether this role is the right fit for you.